Table of Contents[Hide][Show]

 - Await a Decision: Due to the TERI designation, the decision will often come faster than standard SSDI applications.
 If approved, benefits can start almost immediately.

 A diagnosis of a terminal illness can be one of the most challenging moments in someone’s life.
-The emotional and financial strain can be overwhelming.
-The TERI program aims to alleviate financial burdens by providing expedited access to necessary benefits.
-If you or a loved one need help with a disability claim, contact the Ortiz Law Firm.
-Call us today at (888) 321-8131 to schedule a free consultation.
+If you or a loved one need help with a disability claim, the Ortiz Law Firm can help.
+Contact us online or call (888) 321-8131 to schedule a free case evaluation.